Graffiti Vandalism epidemic in Europe: why tagging is killing our cities

 Tagging is neither art, nor a type of self expression.
 It is vandalism.

-In some European cities, up to 76% of streets have graffiti or tags.
 This form of vandalism in European cities persists, continues unchecked, and even worsens over time.
 The purpose of this text is not to delve into the history of graffiti and subcultures as a whole but to draw attention to a significant issue.
 These are the unlawful, uncontrolled, and unpunished defacement of buildings, façades, urban infrastructure, walls, fences, and other public and private surfaces.

 Over the past few decades, the urban aesthetic of European cities has been marginalized and devalued.
 In many cases, city centers are becoming indistinguishable from neglected ghettos.
 Once a civilized and beautiful place, Europe has come to resemble a chaotic accumulation of defaced façades, scribbled walls, and neglected public spaces.